 If you don’t know how much disability insurance you need, use our disability worksheet.
 Just follow along and fill in the blanks.
 Your estimated disability insurance amount automatically calculates.

 Yes, you can insure your hands with hands insurance.
-The best way for nearly everyone to do that is through a disability insurance policy which will not only insure your hands, but also insure everything else in case you became sick or injured and cannot work long-term.
+However, the best way for nearly everyone to do that is through a disability insurance policy.
+A disability insurance policy will not only insure your hands, but also insure everything else in case you became sick or injured and cannot work long-term.

 We take an educational approach to disability insurance.
 Because, frankly, it can be confusing.
 However, disability insurance is one of our specialties.
 We have helped many individuals obtain affordable disability insurance.
 Contact us or fill out the form below to learn more.
 As with everything we do, we have your best interests.
 It is the only way we know how to work with our clients.